VelozUy/veloz/docs/PRD.md

 - **Automatic slug generation** from project title using the existing `createSlug()` utility
 - **Unique slug validation** - ensures no duplicate slugs when creating or updating projects
 - **Slug-based routing** - URLs like `/our-work/boda-maria-y-juan` instead of `/our-work/proj123`
-- **Fallback handling** - maintains backward compatibility with existing ID-based URLs
+- **Slug-based routing** - URLs use project slugs for better SEO and readability
 - **Slug updates** - when project title changes, slug updates automatically with uniqueness validation

 **Technical Implementation**: